-Whether a boarder or a commuter, your freshman likely faced a few blips the first semester.
+Whether a resident or a commuter student, your freshman likely faced a few blips the first semester.

 Don’t send your freshman back to college without addressing the issues that tripped them up last semester.
 Talking through some of the obstacles will give them a better chance at success the second time around.

 Academics, i.e. grades Students usually receive their course grades a week or two after their last final.
 If you haven’t seen any type of “report card” yet, as the parent, you have the right to ask to take a look.

 In college, a student learns in one semester what was typically covered during a year of high school, with most courses requiring more work outside the classroom than in.
 Even kids used to lots of homework find the workload daunting.
 College academics focus on personal responsibility—showing up for class, completing assignments on time, knowing when and where to get help, and building on concepts covered in class instead of just spitting back the facts on a test.

 When reviewing your freshman’s grades, keep all that in mind because college level work is a big adjustment for many kids.
 But if your student barely passed their classes, then you need to find out why.

 Your student might not have clicked with their psychology professor, but it’s unlikely that all of their instructors were bad.
 Sometimes freshmen try to tackle more than they can handle, like taking too many time- and work-intensive courses, such as biology and chemistry, in the same semester.
 Or they don’t realize that it’s harder to get up for an 8:30 AM class in college than it was in high school.
 Putting off the required reading even for a week or two almost guarantees falling behind.
 Other freshmen simply “socialize” too much or find their classes weren’t what they expected.
 This last one leads to our next topic.

 Rethinking a major Some kids go into college “undecided” and start with a liberal arts base, while others declare freshman year.